gimboleo/project-oop/README.md

 ## Premise
 ### TL;DR: Find a way out of the dungeon!
 Your goal is to escape the dreadful place he was thrown in.
-THe game is entirely text-based, so you'll be using commands at your disposal to move around and interact with the world.
+The game is entirely text-based, so you'll be using commands at your disposal to move around and interact with the world.
 Along the way you will find useful items, dangerous enemies, and hopefully, an exit.